 The Mediterranean Sea hosts a number of juicy hiking grounds along mountainous shores and on beautiful islands.
 Most of these locations are well within reach, often by cheap touristic travel.
 Last not least the warm climate enables us to hike this region outside the main season in autumn and spring, if not in winter time.

-This page was originally established to make some of my photographs available to my friends, just like the good old photo-album, after I had heard complaints such as "slides are fine, but it's a pain to project them, paper prints are much better".
+This page was originally established in 2000 to make some of my photographs available to my friends, just like the good old photo-album, after I had heard complaints such as "slides are fine, but it's a pain to project them, paper prints are much better".
 The internet makes it possible to present a few pictures without complicated procedures, however, some may again complain about too many pictures or may want a higher resolution or get into problems during downloading.
 I tried to find the best compromise between these factors, short download times in mind, and if somebody has an idea on how to improve this homepage, well, all ideas are welcome.
 When looking at old pictures, I realize that their size and resolution is outdated.
 Posted years ago with contemporary download times in mind, these photographs would benefit from a refreshment to meet today's standard, and I promise to do everything I can.
 Which means, I'll do almost nothing...